Herbert and Katherine Jacobs First House: Site

 The Jacobs House is located at 441 Toepfer Avenue in Madison, Wisconsin, United States, about 3 mi southwest of the Wisconsin State Capitol.
 The property consists of two land lots on the east side of Toepfer Avenue, measuring 120 by 126 ft in total.
 The site is part of Westmorland, a subdivision of Dane County, Wisconsin, that was once politically separate from Madison.
 The southeast corner of the property slopes down slightly toward Lake Wingra several blocks away; the house itself sits atop a ridge that runs northwest–southwest through the area.
-The building itself rests on a platform overlooking the slope.
-The L-shaped structure occupies the northwest corner of its site, with one wing set back 30 ft from the western boundary and the other wing set back approximately 6 ft from the northern boundary.
-When the family of the journalist Herbert Jacobs acquired the site, it was undeveloped, overlooking Lake Wingra.
+The L-shaped building rests on a platform overlooking the slope.
+The platform occupies the site's northwest corner, with one wing set back 30 ft from the western boundary and the other wing set back approximately 6 ft from the northern boundary.
+When the family of the journalist Herbert Jacobs acquired the site, it was undeveloped.

 The floor plan faces away from the street, partially surrounding a rear garden, which is geographically at the center of the site.
 The house's positioning maximized the size of the garden while also reducing the cost of the driveway from the street.
-The layout also enabled Frank Lloyd Wright, the house's architect, to treat the outdoor garden as an interior space.
+The layout also enabled Frank Lloyd Wright to treat the outdoor garden as an interior space.
 Wright had suggested flattening the land southeast of the house's platform and constructing the garden about 3 ft below the house, but this idea was not carried out.
 The original plans had called for a row of trees on one side of the garden, as well as a section set aside for vegetable planting.